 Social media for authors: Strategies to sell your work

 Creating an initial fan base for your work on social media is as easy as posting it on your social media account.
 But don’t stop there.
 Look for other ways that you can introduce your written tales.

-Joining online writer communities is one way to introduce your work.
-Such groups are popular on social media.
-These range from more general ones to those focusing on specific genres, like the Mystery Writers of America:
+A popular way to get started is by joining social media groups.
+These range from general ones, to those focusing on specific genres like the Mystery Writers of America:

-These groups are frequented not only by writers, but also readers wanting to see new material.
+These groups are frequented not only by writers, but also readers who want new material.
 What’s more, they are not only limited to online gatherings.
-Many of the groups, particularly local ones, hold regular meetups where fans and supporters get to mingle.
+Many of the groups, particularly local ones, hold regular meetings where fans and supporters mingle.

 Online writing events and contests are also a great opportunity to showcase your writing skills to a larger audience.
 The National Novel Writing Month, for instance, has participants write a full novel within a month.
 While a lot of these events have been held well before social media took off, they now have incorporated it into their programs.
 Some events use social media to not only give updates, but also tips and advice to participants.

 Once you have your own fan base, interacting with them is important.
 This is more so the case with social media.
 The ease of connecting with their favorite writers have made fans want more of that.
 Author Melissa McPhail warns, though, that budding authors need to prepare themselves.
 McPhail says that interacting with readers online can become a tedious affair.
 She adds that negative commentary online can be quite biting.
 You have to be ready to swallow these.
 The author also said that engaging your readers could inadvertently change the way you write your stories, whether you want it or not.
 Thus, she advises that you try to take in as many of the comments as you can and incorporate these while still keeping your intended story present.